-From the architect.
+Text description provided by the architects.
 The architectural plan incorporates a Memorial, a cultural centre, an open air theatre and an outdoor sculpture project.
 The site responds to its natural surroundings and uses them to create both spatial and visual circulations.
 The Armed Forces Memorial (cenotaph) is the main element of the square.
 A metallic structure covered in COR-TEN steel bears white marble interiors, engraved with the names of all the military personnel who lost their lives fighting against the organized crime.
-The cenotaph settles on a mirror of water that elevates towards an open niche, where a waterfall will meet the cenotaph’s resting base.
+The cenotaph settles on a mirror of water that elevates towards an open niche, where a waterfall will meet the cenotaph's resting base.

 Another element of the construction is the Armed Forces Cultural Center.
 This building's main purpose is to teach and inform through multimedia installations the Armed Forces' organic structure.
 These installations also comprehend a summary of the Armed Forces' history and main achievements, as well as a visual catalogue of their technology and armament.

 Within the same area, an additional interactive installation expresses the relationship between the late military personnel and the design principles of the architecture and sculptural projects.
 The open air theatre can accommodates 200 people and emerges from a talus that elevates both the garden and square; it delimits the entrance of Campo Marte (the armed forces main meeting point), and has been strategically built underneath a vast canopy of preexisting trees.